 Whatever defenses threw at Demarest, which was usually the kitchen sink, he always seemed to find a way around it.

-Demarest and the Tigers put many defenses in check en route to a 5-1 record, which included ripping off a five-game winning streak to end the season.
+Demarest and the Tigers put many defenses in check en route to a 5-1 record, which included ripping off a five-game win streak to end the season.

-Demarest exploded for a county-best 1,519 total yards and 22 touchdowns in this shortened season.
+Demarest exploded for a county-best 1,519 yards and 22 total touchdowns in this shortened season.
 He led the county in rushing touchdowns with 13 and finished with the second-most rushing yards with 980.
 In the passing game, he threw for 539 yards and nine scores.
-That’s why Demarest is The Chronicle’s All-Area Offensive MVP.
+That’s why Demarest is The Chronicle All-Area Offensive MVP.

 On the defensive side, no one did it better than W.F.
 West senior safety Cade Haller.
-The 5-foot-10 ballhawk may not look like the most imposing figure at first, until one sees him sniff out an opposing offense’s run play and barrel downhill for a clutch stop, or read the quarterback’s eyes and cause a pass disruption on third down.
+The 5-foot-10 ballhawk may not look like the most imposing figure at first, until one sees him sniff out an opposing offense’s run play and barrel downhill for a clutch stop, or read the quarterback’s eyes and cause a pass disruption.
 Haller caused fits for opposing quarterbacks, earning him the 2A Evergreen Conference’s Co-Defensive Player of the Year.

 “He’s just got a nose for the ball,” W.F.
 West coach Dan Hill said.
 “He has an uncanny ability to know what he saw and fly to the ball.
 He recognizes formations and understands tendencies.
 He’s the savviest football player I’ve ever coached.”